top of page

 Naureen is the Founding Director of SEEMA, a national mental health organization for Muslims, named after her late mother, Seema.
 SEEMA advocates for mental health by way of support groups, educational workshops and podcasts, and providing access to resources and therapists for the Muslim community.

-Naureen is a Relationship Coach, helping individuals and families around the world learn the tools to make relationships thrive, such as vulnerability, attentive listening, speaking empathetically, boundary setting, and conflict resolution skills.
+Naureen is a Relationship & Trauma Coach, helping individuals and families around the world learn the tools to make relationships thrive, such as vulnerability, attentive listening, speaking empathetically, boundary setting, and conflict resolution skills.
 She also helps women heal from emotional abuse, codependency, attachment trauma, love addiction, etc. She has established herself as an expert on cluster B personality disorders and is highly sought after for speaking engagements and educational workshops around the world.

 Naureen runs several online support groups for MyUmmah pertaining to mental health, self-development, and for single Muslim women.
 She is a former Advisory Board member of the International Students of Islamic Psychology.
 Naureen is also a member of the interfaith and new Muslim committees at her local mosque.